chanioxaris/molecular-configurations/README.md

 ## Overview
 This is an implementation of clustering algorithms for molecular configurations.
 User can choose between the below two methods:

-A. c-RMSD as metric distance algorithm (implemented using [LAPACKE](https://github.com/Reference-LAPACK/lapack/tree/master/LAPACKE) library).
+1. c-RMSD as metric distance algorithm (implemented using [LAPACKE](https://github.com/Reference-LAPACK/lapack/tree/master/LAPACKE) library).

-B. Discrete Frechet as metric distance algorithm after shifting and rotating the molecular configurations to minimize the c-RMSD distance.
+2. Discrete Frechet as metric distance algorithm after shifting and rotating the molecular configurations to minimize the c-RMSD distance.

 ## Metric Distance